 Logistics

-This is a full-time, in-office position based in NEIWPCC’s Headquarters office, located at 650 Suffolk Street, Lowell, MA 01854.
-Duties will be performed largely in an office setting, but with a need for travel, for which a valid driver’s license and private means of transportation are required.
-After six months, this position may be eligible for a hybrid work schedule, subject to approval and program needs.
-A full position description and benefits may be viewed at: https://neiwpcc.org/about-us/careers.
+This full-time position will work 7.5 hours per day and is based in Lowell, MA.
+Duties will be performed largely in an office setting and will require regular travel within the LIS Watershed, for which a valid driver’s license and private means of transportation is required.
+After six months, this position may be eligible for a hybrid telecommuting work schedule, subject to approval and program needs.

 To Apply

-Submit your cover letter, resume, and a brief writing sample by email to jobs@neiwpcc.org by July 13, 2025.
-Please reference #25-Lowell-006 in the email subject line.
+Submit cover letter, resume, and two writing samples by email to jobs@neiwpcc.org by October 5, 2025.
+Please reference #25-LIS-Lowell-001 in the email subject line.
 Accepting applications until the position is filled.

 [Full job description]